White Sox vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has recorded 44 hits with eight doubles, a triple, a home run and 22 walks.
+- Kwan has recorded 45 hits with nine doubles, a triple, a home run and 24 walks.
 He has driven in 14 runs with eight stolen bases.

-- Kwan will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .294 with two doubles, two walks and two RBI.
+- Kwan hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .375 with three doubles, four walks and two RBI.

 Kwan Recent Games